“Genetically modified organisms are those that have their DNA altered in some way through genetic engineering.”

 Genetically modified organisms ( GMOs ) are those in which DNA from the desired organism is inserted in the laboratory.
 These are also known as transgenic organisms.

 GMOs are created in the laboratory using scientific methods like Recombinant DNA technology and Reproductive cloning.

-In Recombinant DNA technology, one or more genes of one organism are inserted into another organism’s DNA.
-On the other hand, Reproductive cloning involves extraction of the nucleus from the cell of the organism that needs to be cloned and it is inserted into the cytoplasm present in the cell of another organism.
-This results in their creation.
+In Recombinant DNA technology, one or more genes from an organism are inserted into the DNA of another organism.
+On the other hand, reproductive cloning involves the extraction of a mature somatic cell from the desired organism and is inserted into the egg of the target organism that has its own nucleus removed.

-An example of the genetically modified crop is Golden rice.
-It was genetically modified to generate beta carotene twenty times more than the previous varieties of rice.
+An example of a genetically modified crop is Golden Rice.
+It was genetically modified to generate beta-carotene twenty times more than the previous varieties of rice.
 Golden rice is intended for Asia.
 One more rice variety was also created to fight iron deficiency.
 A gene from the bean plant is taken and inserted into the rice gene and the resultant rice helps to fight iron deficiency.

-GMO’s offer many potential benefits related to environmental management.
+Genetically modified organisms offer many potential benefits to the environment.
 It helps in reducing ecological damage.
-For instance, certain genetically engineered bacteria could produce biodegradable plastics.
-A bacterium called Ralstonia eutropha convers glucose and some other acids into a flexible polymer.
-This polymer is used in making of plastic.
+For instance, certain genetically engineered bacteria can produce biodegradable plastics.
+A bacterium called Ralstonia eutropha converts glucose and some other acids into a flexible polymer.
+This polymer is used for making plastic.